-Apple’s tools for storing, sharing, editing, and syncing photos have undergone numerous changes over the years, and it can be hard to keep up with them.
-From iPhoto and Aperture to the Photo Streams that allowed you to sync recent photos and all the way through to Photos and iCloud Photo, it’s not just the names that have changed.
-Many of the changes have been brought about to better align Mac and iOS photo tools, and now that they are aligned, there should be some stability.
-However, if you regularly take photos on your iPhone and have noticed that they eat up space on your Mac, you may be wondering how you can delete those photos from your Mac but not from iCloud.
+Apple’s tools for making, storing, sharing, editing, and syncing photos have undergone numerous changes over the years, and it can be hard to keep up with them.
+What remains unchanged, though, is if you regularly take photos on your iPhone, they may start eating up space on your Mac.
+If that is the case, you may be wondering how you can delete those photos from your Mac but not from iCloud.
 We’ll show you how to do that.

 How to delete all photos from Mac but not iCloud